 Your small business story is a hero's journey.
 Share it online and you'll be amazed how it connects you with new and existing customers.

 My first blog post was horrible.
 When I look back at it now, I wonder if it was written by a first grader.
 It was not my fault.
 After all, I was not trained as a writer, and had not written that much after college.
-It still amazes me today how far I have come in my journey.
+It still amazes me today how far I have come in my hero’s journey.
 I am not an award-winning journalist, but I make a living from my writing.
 My success has as much to do with my story as my persistence.

 So why am I telling you this?
 Because every business needs a story.
-Something that goes beyond the lowest price offer or the canned “we provide good customer service.”
+Something that goes beyond the lowest price offer or the canned, “We provide good customer service.”
 My story is that I kept at it until people gave me an opportunity to write for them.

 The biggest question I have for you is, what is your story?
 What is your voice?
-In a crowded market where 2 million blog posts are written every day, 500 hours of video are uploaded to YouTube, and 293,000 status updates are posted on Facebook every minute, you need a story that allows you to stand out from the crowd.
+In a crowded market where two million blog posts are written every day, 500 hours of video are uploaded to YouTube, and 293,000 status updates are posted on Facebook every minute, you need a story that allows you to stand out from the crowd.

 The Elements of the Hero’s Journey